There's a lot more to Siem Reap than temples

 * GIVE AND YOU SHALL RECEIVE

-Tour some of the local sights of interest like the active Buddhist pagodas like Wat Preah Prom Rath which is small but lovely or the large Wat Damnak complex which is very interesting and has a primary school on the grounds where one can see the kids playing (Cambodian kids are incredibly friendly, cute and photogenic); also Wat Bo and the very active and important holy shrines near the Royal Palace (Shrine to Preah Ang Chek & Preah Ang Chorm and Shrine to Ya Tep).
+Tour some of the local sights of interest like the pagodas Wat Preah Prom Rath (small but lovely with colorful wall to wall murals of religious artwork); the large Wat Damnak complex which is beautiful and peaceful for a walk-about; also Wat Bo and the busy and important holy shrines near the Royal Palace (Shrine to Preah Ang Chek & Preah Ang Chorm and Shrine to Ya Tep).
 There is also Wat Thmei which has a small skulls memorial dedicated to the memory of the Khmer Rouge victims in the area.
+If you enjoy the kinds of markets where locals do their shopping then a visit to the sprawling and varied Phsar Leu (pronounced Sa'loe) is a must.
+Its a colorful collection of stands selling food, gold, housewares and other stuff.
+Its also a photographer's dream with so much interesting wares and people to see.
+And some tourists who don't have the chance in the evening will sometimes want to visit the tourist Old Market with a lot of booths selling souvenirs and other things tourists like.
 And something I found incredibly entertaining was visiting the large Wat Bo primary school when the school session lets out (one session ends around noon and the second around 5 PM).
-When the school, which has several hundred students, lets out there is a wonderful and photogenic organized chaos of all the kids leaving in waves.
-The first wave is kids on foot whose relatives are waiting on motorbikes to pick them up, followed by a huge wave of kids emerging on bikes that are in many cases much bigger than the kids themsleves, followed by a wave of those being transported home by minibus.
-And of course there are markets where the locals shop which many people find interesting.
+When the school which has several hundred students lets out there is a wonderful and photogenic organized chaos of all the kids leaving in waves.
+The first wave is kids on foot whose relatives are waiting on motorbikes to pick them up, followed by a huge wave of kids emerging on bikes that are in many cases much bigger than the kids themselves, followed by a wave of those being transported home by minibus. * KHMER ARTISANS HANDICRAFTS

 You may also want to visit Artisans d'Angkor silk farm and artisans workshop and training center.
-The silk farm and silk workshop are 12 km out of town and they also have an artisans workshop, training facility and boutique right in town.
-At both locations they have a very interesting and educational 30 - 40 minute free guided tour.
+The silk farm and silk workshop are 12 km out of town.
+They also have an artisans workshop, training facility and boutique right in town which can fit nicely into touring some of the local sights as described above.
+The in-town workshop and tour is geared towards highlighting the wood and stone carving artisans while the silk farm is all about the silk process.
+At both locations they have a very interesting and educational 30 - 40 minute free guided tour and boutique where all their products can be purchased.

 * GETTING TO KNOW LOCAL LIFE